tranthuyvy/ToDoList/README.md

 # How To Run Project

 1. npm install OR yarn
-2. npm run dev OR yarn dev
+2. npm start OR yarn start
-3. access link Local on browser OR access link Network on browser of any device d